 The DS80C400 provides several of the most commonly needed peripheral functions in microcomputer-based systems.
 The DS80C400 offers three serial ports, four timers, a programmable watchdog timer, power-fail reset detection, and a power-fail interrupt flag.
 In addition, the microcontroller contains a CAN module for industrial communication applications.
-Each of these peripherals is described below, and more details are available in the High-Speed Microcontroller User's Guide: DS80C400 Supplement.
+Each of these peripherals is described below, and more details are available in the High-Speed Microcontroller User's Guide and the High-Speed Microcontroller User's Guide.
+Network Microcontroller Supplement.